-This guidance makes clear the action that teachers should take to meet their responsibilities in relation to the Prevent duty.
+This guidance makes clear the action that school and college leaders should take to meet their responsibilities in relation to the Prevent duty.

-If members have concerns about arrangements in their school or college for meeting the Prevent duty, they should contact the NASUWT for further help and advice.
+If school and college leaders have concerns about arrangements in their school or college for meeting the Prevent duty, they should contact the NASUWT for further help and advice.